crosenbroas13/efile_tracking/README.md

 If you paste an absolute path into `DEFAULT_DATA_ROOT`, make sure it keeps the leading slash (for example, `/Users/<you>/Documents`).
 If you accidentally drop that slash, the runner now notices and corrects it when the intended folder exists, so you do not end up scanning the wrong location.

+The same guardrails now apply to the output directory: if you paste `Users/<you>/Downloads/Outputs` without the first `/`, the runner automatically fixes it and stores your CSV, summary, and log in the correct folder.
+Paths printed in the console are also shown as full absolute locations so you always know where the results landed.

 Behind the scenes, both the CLI and `main.py` rely on the shared `InventoryRunner` class.
 That runner bundles the path validation, scanning logic, and logging so you get identical results whether you are in a shell or inside the IDE.

 ## Project structure